shapeshed/shapeshed.com/content/post/zsh-corrupt-history-file.md

   "slug": "zsh-corrupt-history-file",
   "title": "How to fix a corrupt zsh history file", "date": "2016-10-06T00:00:00+00:00",
-  "description": "Occasionally you may find you have a corrupt zsh history file preventing you from using fc or searching the history.
+  "description": "Occasionally you may find you have a corrupt zsh history file preventing you from using the `fc` command or searching the history.
 Here's how to fix it.", "tags": [
     "Unix",
     "Linux"